sachin-shivakumar/sachin-shivakumar.github.io/_pages/about.md

 > A computer that learns and uses the information given to it to make some change.

 Rather than making a list of things a computer cannot do, I want to state the things I wish a computer could do.
 Then we can figure out a way to build such a computer --- *maybe*.
-In simple words, I want a computing machine that can **observe its surroundings** (data fed through sensors) and **learn something from its observations** (build a mathematical model) and **demonstrate its knowledge** (manipulate the surroundings to get a desired result).
+In simple words, I want a computing machine that can **observe its surroundings** (data fed through sensors), **learn something from its observations** (build a mathematical model) and **demonstrate its knowledge** (manipulate the surroundings to get a desired result).

 > ***Lets talk math***